JordanRL/Fermat/docs/types-and-values/fractions.md

 Fractions represent numbers which have a rational representation.
-They can be equivalent to either a `float` or an `integer`, and their `$precision` setting is determined by the precision setting of the `Decimal` instances that make up their numerator and denominator.
+They can be equivalent to either a `float` or an `integer`, and their `$scale` setting is determined by the scale setting of the `Decimal` instances that make up their numerator and denominator.

 # Abstract Class: Fraction